meizabel/documentation/README.md

 # Welcome to Spine Event Engine

-Welcome to the developer documentation for Spine Event Engine, a multi-language, open-source, event sourcing framework.
+Spine Event Engine is a multi-language, open-source, event sourcing framework.

-This document introduces you to Spine Event Engine.
-You'll find more <a href="/docs/tutorials/principles.html/">tutorials</a> and <a href="/docs/reference/">reference docs</a> in this site - more documentation is coming soon!

 ## What is Spine Event Engine